Kerala Nadvathul Mujahideen: Formation of Kerala Nadvathul Mujahideen

 The KJU decided to propagate the Islamic ideologies with the participation of people of all intellectual levels under its guidance.
 So, on 12 April 1947, in a working committee meeting of KJU, they decided to form a public organization.
 Kerala Nadvathul Mujahideen officially formed on 20 April 1950 in a meeting held at the office off "Al Manar" Magazine at Calicut.
 The organization registered in 1957 under the Society Act.

 KNM had been split into two groups from 2002.
 Both the groups completed discussions at all levels in their respective feeder organizations and a joint sitting was held on 20 December.
 This division in KNM happened in 2002 when a faction led by Hussain Madavoor split from the parent organization over a number of ideological and organizational issues.
 In 2012, another organization came into existence from the KNM on the issues related to genie and sorcery, known as Wisdom Global Islamic Mission.
 The two major groups decided to merge into one platform in 2016.
 This was announced on 20 December 2016 in front of a huge audience at Calicut.
 However, soon after in 2018, another split occurred on the same ideological and organizational issues and currently they both are known as KNM (Official) and KNM (Markazudda'wa) respectively.
+The youth and student wings of both organizations work under the same names such as ISM and MSM respectively.
+KNM Markazudda'wa recently formed IGM for women parallel to MGM of KNM (Official).